If you are experiencing a medical emergency please dial 911 immediately

 Children ages 6 to 10 develop at different rates not only physically but also intellectually.
 If your child seems to be struggling in certain subjects and is not meeting general cognitive development or language development milestones, talk to your doctor.
 Keep an open mind about having your child evaluated instead of waiting for him or her to "grow out of it."
 Of course, be mindful that there is a fine line between being concerned and over-reacting.
 Talk to your child's teacher and other school staff about your child's strengths and weaknesses.
 Keep a friendly and supportive relationship with your child's teachers to help build your child's confidence.
 Working as a team also is likely to result in a more consistent approach.
 A child is more likely to know what to expect and be more assured when parents and teachers are helping each other.

 Work on ways to strengthen your child's self-esteem.
-Help your child recognize and nurture his or her unique talents.
+Help your child recognize and nurture his or her own talents.
 Children in this age group often experience a wide range of emotions that can change very quickly depending on what is happening around them.
 Try to show your child how to see the big picture.
 Talk about all the successes he or she has had, such as doing well on a test, learning new spelling words, or making an impressive art project.

 The ages between 6 and 10 are a confusing and exciting time for children.
 They make new friends frequently.